Baseline-Blockchain/baseline-node/docs/governance.md

 1. **Implementation** – Merge code guarded behind an UpgradeDefinition with name, bit, start_time, timeout, and threshold fields.
 2. **Testnet Deployment** – Launch or reuse a public testnet where miners/pools can exercise the change.
 Record results in the BIP.
 3. **Release Candidate** – Cut a tagged build (e.g., 0.2.0-rc1) containing the upgrade with activation parameters pointing to the future mainnet window.
 4. **Miner Signaling** – Pools upgrade and begin setting the assigned version bit.
 The upgrade manager tracks states (DEFINED → STARTED → LOCKED_IN → ACTIVE).
-Thresholds default to ≥95% of blocks in a retarget window (20 blocks) unless the BIP specifies otherwise.
+Thresholds default to ≥95% of blocks in a signaling period (20 blocks) unless the BIP specifies otherwise.
 5. **Activation** – One retarget interval after LOCKED_IN, the new rules become mandatory.
 Non-upgraded nodes will reject future blocks.

 ### Emergency Procedures